jakemanger/envfetch/README.md

 and follow the prompts (saying `Y` when prompted).

-Note, these instructions are from of the `rgee` page [here](https://cran.r-project.org/web/packages/rgee/vignettes/rgee01.html).
+Note, these instructions are from the `rgee` page [here](https://cran.r-project.org/web/packages/rgee/vignettes/rgee01.html).
 See this page if you run into problems.